 At the very least one can cultivate a genius for silence.
 Archeologists pore over Vermeer's handful of paintings and insert their own narratives into his life where few details are available.
 I, on the other hand, explain too much, and take all the fun out of it.
 If I had a doppelganger, his job would be to present himself as a closed book to the world, and inspire.

 I say all this before including this section of doodles, commission work, and whatnot.
 If one pimps one’s self out for a day job, then somewhere in here is my compromise.
-Madness ensures the reputation as an artist, because a mad man can never betray his disease.
+Nothing ensures the reputation of an artist better than madness, because a mad man can never betray his disease.
 Sanity, however, sees the value in a payday.
 My only virtue here is that I have never been very good at selling out, and where I bow to taste it still looks… well… off.

 Copyright ©2016 michael l. teague all rights reserved